chrismhodgson/nextjs-pfrac/data/_pages/about/road-running.md

 Please note these are not minimum standards for members and they are entirely voluntary &ndash; the club welcomes all runners of all abilities and has a very wide range within the membership!

-The list of Penistone runners and the standards they have achieved is [here](http://results.pfrac.co.uk/ClubStandards/).
+The list of Penistone runners and the standards they have achieved is on the [Road Standards results site](http://results.pfrac.co.uk/ClubStandards/).
 The list gives current age groups: if you click on any name it takes you to a page on which all the standards achieved at different age groups and the races that have counted towards those standards are listed.

-The standard times for each age group, sex and distances are listed [here](http://results.pfrac.co.uk/ClubStandards/standardslist.html).
+The results site lists the [standard times](http://results.pfrac.co.uk/ClubStandards/standardslist.html) for each age group, sex and distance.

 For each age category there is a set of 1st, 2nd, 3rd and 4th class standards to attain.
 These are based on [WAVA age-graded tables](http://www.howardgrubb.co.uk/athletics/wmaroad15.html).
 For 2018 the standards have been adjusted to give consistency across all age groups, distances and standards.
 The standard times have been calculated as follows: